Suvro-Debdas/hr.gewinns.com/README.md

 # hr.gewinns.com
-This is the back up for ERPNext System.
+This is the back up code for ERPNext System.